mvitousek/reticulated/README.md

 ----------------

 * Testing!
-While Reticulated contains typechecking rules for all AST nodes in Python 2.7, 3.2, and 3.3, NOT ALL HAVE BEEN TESTED.
+While Reticulated contains typechecking rules for all AST nodes in Python 2.7, 3.2, and 3.3, *not all have been tested*.

 * Typechecking of imports: currently only the main file of a Python program is typechecked.
 Naturally, this is insufficient.
 Imports